kensanata/oddmu/README.md

 ## Dependencies

-This section lists the non-standard libraries Oddmu uses.
+This section lists the non-standard libraries Oddmu uses and their respective licenses.

 [github.com/gomarkdown/markdown](https://github.com/gomarkdown/markdown)
 is used to generate the web pages from Markdown.
+BSD-2-Clause.

 [github.com/microcosm-cc/bluemonday](https://github.com/microcosm-cc/bluemonday)
 is used to strip rendered search results of all HTML except for the bold tag.
 Regular HTML generated from pages is *not* sanitized.
 Don't give people you don't trust access to your wiki.
+BSD-3-Clause.

 [github.com/pemistahl/lingua-go](https://github.com/pemistahl/lingua-go)
 detects languages in order to set the language tag in templates.
 This in turn can be used by browsers to get hyphenation right.
+Apache-2.0.

 [github.com/gabriel-vasile/mimetype](https://github.com/gabriel-vasile/mimetype)
 is used to sniff the MIME type of files with unknown filename extensions.
+MIT.

 [github.com/bashdrew/goheif](https://github.com/bashdrew/goheif) is
 used to decode HEIC files (the new default file format for photos on iPhones).
+LGPL-3.0-only.

 [github.com/disintegration/imaging](https://github.com/disintegration/imaging)
 is used to resize images.
+MIT.

 [github.com/edwvee/exiffix](https://github.com/edwvee/exiffix) is used
 to rotate images before resizing them if the EXIF data says the image wasn't taken with the default orientation of the camera.
 This is necessary because after resizing, the EXIF data is gone.
+MIT.

 [github.com/google/subcommands](https://github.com/google/subcommands)
 is used for the parsing and documenting of subcommands.
+Apache-2.0.

 [github.com/charmbracelet/lipgloss](https://github.com/charmbracelet/lipgloss)
 is used to add colours to the search subcommand output.
+MIT.

 [github.com/hexops/gotextdiff](https://github.com/hexops/gotextdiff)
 is used to show a compact unified diff on the command line before doing any replacements.
+BSD-3-Clause.

 [github.com/sergi/go-diff/diffmatchpatch](https://github.com/sergi/go-diff/diffmatchpatch)
 is used to show the page diffs on the web.
+MIT.

 [github.com/fsnotify/fsnotify](https://github.com/fsnotify/fsnotify)
 is used to watch the filesystem for changes.
+BSD-3-Clause.

 [golang.org/x/exp/constraints](https://golang.org/x/exp/constraints)
 for the computation of the intersection between two sets of pages.
+BSD-3-Clause.

 [github.com/stretchr/testify/assert](https://github.com/stretchr/testify/assert)
 is used for testing.
+MIT.

 ## Bugs